 Nor did Geithner do himself any favors by openly proclaiming before European finance ministers: “He [Obama] ‘s not in charge; I am”.

 Has this rendered Geithner a political “toxic asset”?
 Should he be given his walking papers immediately?
 Should Geithner be let free when soldiers refusing to serve 2nd, 3rd or even 4th tours of duty in Afghanistan are jailed for years?
-In deciding a response, which is most important to you: enforcement of the United States constitution, Obama’s personal reputation, the Democratic Party’s electoral viability for 2012 or polemical use of the issue to further Republican partisan aims?
-Is there any justifiable defense for a man who has sacrificed the American economy in order to protect his personal friends on Wall Street?… Read the rest
+In deciding a response, which is most important to you: enforcement of the United States constitution, Obama’s personal reputation, the Democratic Party’s electoral viability for 2012 or polemical use of the issue to further Republican partisan aims? … Read the rest

 In Business Insider, scuttlebutt that German Chancellor Angela Merkel will be softening up Obama, Federal Reserve Chief Ben Bernanke and Treasury Secretary Tim Geithner for yet another round of bailouts for the incompetent multinational financial elites.